supertarto/ansible-wikijs/README.md

 [![CI](https://github.com/pmoscode/wikijs/workflows/CI/badge.svg?event=push)](https://github.com/pmoscode/wikijs/actions?query=workflow%3ACI)

 Install and configure Wiki.js with Ansible.
+Updated and extended by pmoscode

 ## Requirements

 Wiki.js require nodejs and a database such as PostrgeSQL.
-You can also use MariaDB or SQLite, but Wiki.js recommand PostgreSQL for futur update.
+You can also use MariaDB or SQLite, but Wiki.js recommend PostgreSQL for future update.
-You can use supertarto.nodejs and supertarto.postgresql

-## Tested plateform
+## Tested platform

 * Debian 10 (Buster)
 * Debian 11 (Bulleyes)